revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsubsection Birth-Death Process %}

 We will consider a constant-rate birth-death process {% cite Kendall1948 %}.
-Specifically, we will assume every lineage has the same constant rate of speciation $\lambda$ and rate of extinction $\mu$ at any moment in time {% cite Need1994b Hoehna2015a %}.
+Specifically, we will assume every lineage has the same constant rate of speciation $\lambda$ and rate of extinction $\mu$ at any moment in time {% cite Nee1994b Hoehna2015a %}.
 Speciation and extinction events along a lineage follow a Poisson process with parameters $\lambda$ and $\mu$ respectively.
 This means that the time between either speciation or extinction events along a given lineage is exponentially distributed with parameter ($\lambda$ + $\mu$).
-Then given an event occurred, the probability of the event being a speciation is ($\lambda$ / ($\lambda$+$\mu$)) while the probability of the event being an extinction is ($\mu$ / ($\lambda$+$\mu$)).
+Then, given an event occurred, the probability of the event being a speciation is ($\lambda$ / ($\lambda$+$\mu$)) while the probability of the event being an extinction is ($\mu$ / ($\lambda$+$\mu$)).

-The birth-death process depends on two other parameters as well, the root age and the sampling probability.
-The root age or origin time, denoted $\phi$, represents the starting time of the stem lineage.
+The birth-death process depends on two other parameters as well, the origin time and the sampling probability.
+The origin time, denoted $\phi$, represents the starting time of the stem lineage, which is the age of the entire process.
 The sampling probability, denoted $\rho$, gives the probability that an extant species is sampled.

 The assumption that, at any given time, each lineage has the same speciation rate and extinction rate may not be realistic or valid in some systems.
 RevBayes currently allows for this assumption to be violated in numerous ways such as, episodic diversification rates, environmental-dependent diversification rates, branch-specific diversification rates, or having diversification rates tied to an evolving species trait.

 {% subsubsection Fossilization Process %}

-Given a phylogeny, in this case a phylogeny from the birth-death process, the fossilization process provides a distribution for the fossil sampling on the phylogenetic tree {% cite Heath2014 %}.
-Much like speciation and extinction, fossil sampling is modeled Poisson process with rate parameter $\psi$.
+Given a phylogeny, in this case a phylogeny generated by a birth-death process, the fossilization process provides a distribution for sampling fossilized occurrences of lineages in the tree {% cite Heath2014 %}.
+Much like speciation and extinction, fossil sampling is modeled according to a Poisson process with rate parameter $\psi$.
 This means that each lineage has the same constant rate of producing a fossil.
 As a result, along a given lineage, the time between fossilization events is exponentially distributed with rate $\psi$.

+One key assumption of the FBD model is that each fossil represents a distinct fossil specimen.
+However, if certain taxa persist through time and fossilize particularly well then the same taxon may be sampled at different stratigraphic ages.
+These fossil data are typically represented by only the first and last appearances of a fossil morphospecies.
+In this case one might want to consider the fossilized birth-death range process {% cite Stadler2018 %} in RevBayes to model the stratigraphic ranges of fossil occurrences.

 **Talk about how uncertainty in the fossil occurrence data is modeled!**

-One key assumption of the FBD model is that each fossil sample is taken to be a different taxonomic entity.
-However, if certain taxa persist thru time and fossilize particularly well then the same taxa may be sampled at different stratigraphic ages.
-In this case one might want to consider the fossilized birth-death range process {% cite Stadlet2018 %} in RevBayes to model the stratigraphic ranges of fossil occurrences.

 {% subsection Morphological Trait Evolution Model %}